alexiszamanidis/conway_game_of_life/README.md

     EndMPI_Wtime
 ```

 Each process sends a variable to process with rank zero that informs if there was a difference between the two generations.
-If there was not any change on all processes, then the process with rank zero informs all other processes to stop looping.
+If there was a difference between the two generations the variable will be one otherwise zero, so process zero adds all the variables with MPI Reduce.
+If there was not any change on all processes, the sum will be zero, then the process with rank zero will inform all other processes to stop looping.

 ### Visualization